notahat/machinist/README.markdown

 Notice the curly braces around `Sham.body`.
 If you call `Comment.make` with your own body attribute, this block will not be executed.

-You can use this same syntax to generate associated objects:
+You can use this same syntax to generate objects through belongs_to associations:

     Comment.blueprint do
       post { Post.make }